Bill-A/Detecting_Bias_in_AI/README.md

-# Technical Practices for Detecting Bias in AI:
+# Technical Practices for Detecting Bias in AI: Ensuring Ethical and Unbiased AI Systems

-Building Fair and Ethical Models

 **Description**